aarondavidpolley/fmWATCH/README.md

 A false mount “Watchdog”

-Currently, targets and addresses the empty mount points created in /Volumes by a bug in macOS 10.12 Sierra and above.
-When a network drive is already mounted, further attempts to mount via Go > Connect To Server or persistent scripting cause the creation of the empty ditectories
+Currently, it targets and addresses the empty mount points created in /Volumes by a bug in macOS 10.12 Sierra and above.
+When a network drive is already mounted, further attempts to mount via Finder’s Go > Connect To Server or persistent scripting causes the creation of the empty ditectories

 To use/test, install the latest release at https://github.com/aarondavidpolley/fmWATCH/releases